gtoshinakano/ros-bebop-research/src/Contents/home/en.md

 The professor responsible for my research, Kikuchi Yoshihito, introduced me to the perfect concept for learning about robot connectivity and controlling.

-The goal for the research suggested by the professor was to create a web service to control a drone in order to simulate a delivery service.
+The goal for the research suggested by the professor was to create a web service to control a drone in order to simulate a delivery service system.

 For that, I had to go through several stages of learning and challenges, until I was able to program to control the drone.